-Departing from the picturesque town of New Quay, our Wales dolphin watching boat trips offer the chance to spot marine life of all kinds, like seals, seabirds, dolphins, and more.
+Departing from the picturesque town of New Quay, in Wales, our dolphin watching boat trips offer the chance to spot marine life of all kinds, like seals, seabirds, dolphins, and more.
+New to 2021: Binoculars provided free of charge to get a better view of the seal pups without any disturbance.

 Male up to 3.0M, female up to 2.0M and newborn up to 0.9M in length.
 Lifespan of female = 35 to 45 years.
 Lifespan of male = 20 to 25 years.
 These seals have a large robust body, short thick flippers with long slender claws and large heads.